Catalog

 - https://arctos.database.museum/guid/UAMb:Herb:26709 represents two Occurrences, and is provided via DWC as two Occurrences.
 In this case there is uncertainty as to which “interpretation” of the original data is most appropriate; the data as provided have no spatial information, the spatial information (from automation) are occasionally wildly wrong, and the collection simply does not have the resources to review each record and choose the best at this time, so both are made available.

-DWC Example
+DWC Mapping

 Minimum Data

-The minimum possible specimen record is a catalog number, although “core” data such as Identifications and Accessions are difficult or impossible to avoid in the interfaces.
+The minimum possible catalog record is a catalog number, although “core” data such as Identifications and Accessions are difficult or impossible to avoid in the interfaces.
 There are “we don’t know” values for all “required” fields and concepts; “unidentifiable” is a valid taxon which may be used in identifications, for example.

 All Data